CSCfi/csc-user-guide/docs/apps/python-data.md

 Collection of Python libraries for data analytics and machine learning.

+!!!
+News

+    All recent and future Python Data installations are and will be based on Singularity.
+This is due to the performance issues of Conda-based environments on shared file systems, causing long start-up delays and system-wide slowdowns when using Python scripts on CSC's supercomputers.
+    **Conda-based installations are now deprecated** and may be removed in the future.
+Please considering moving to a Singularity-based installation.

 ## Available

 Older versions of the `python-data` module are available on **Puhti only**.